ivanfetch/pod-time-controller/README.md

 	* I currently split the key on slash (/) to separate the namespace, to be able to call `kubeClient.CoreV1.Pods(NamespaceName).Patch(...)` with a separate namespace and pod name.
 	* I recall seeing a note in the worker queue source code that there is a goal to store full objects in the queue instead of requiring conversion from/to these string-based keys...
 * Perhaps the logger should be a controller struct member?

+## Approach

+Here are some notes about how this controller works, including some of my thought process as I looked at other controller code on the Internet along with the Kubernetes Go packages.

+Here is a high level view of what this code does:

+* Use a "shared informer"to watch and cache events from the Kubernetes API about Pod resources being added, updated, or deleted.
+* Call Go functions when those events are received, which determine whether the controller should act on that pod - if so, the pod is added to a worker queue.
+Delete events remove the pod from the queue.
+* In parallel, a Go routine processes items from the worker queue, adding a `timestamp` annotation to those pods (because that's what this controller does).

+### What About Frameworks or Generators?

+There are things like [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) that help with controllers and your own custom Kube resources, but

+* I want to be capable using the Kubernetes Go packages
+* For this project, Kubebuilder seems like a hammer for pushing in a thumbtack

+### What Makes a Controller?

+A controller executes its loop-of-code, watching Kubernetes for events its interested in.
+In this case, when this controller sees a Pod with an annotation `addtime`, it will add an annotation `timestamp`.

+* I need an "informer" in Kubernetes Go - this helps me watch a particular Kube resource more efficiently by including a cache which stores a list of resources in memory, instead of only using a Kube Watch resource and hoping that no events are missed from the Kube API.
+The cache is local, and optionally refreshable.
+* There is a [tools/cache package](https://pkg.go.dev/k8s.io/client-go/tools/cache) which is described by the Kubernetes client-go package docs as "useful for writing controllers."
+There are informer types and many other useful things in this package, and a lot of the Internet seems to use underlying functions from here as the basis for controllers, but see the next bullet.
+* A [shared informer factory](https://github.com/kubernetes/client-go/blob/v0.21.1/informers/factory.go#L96) helps informers to be shared - meaning that the same cache (index) can be used with multiple sets of handler functions (the Go functions that act on events from Kubernetes).
+I don't quite need my informer to be shared, but it appears to be the standard and the way forward for a more efficient controller (from the perspective of the kube API and code).
+Also, who wants an informer when you could have ... an informer factory!? :)

+### Watching For Pods

+* To tell a shared informer what to inform about, I use a [PodInformer type](https://github.com/kubernetes/client-go/blob/v0.21.1/informers/core/v1/pod.go#L37) which watches for events on Pods in all namespaces.
+* Having looked at enough mostly-trusted Kubernetes controller code on the Internet, I knew to wait for the informer cache to sync, before my controller should do anything else.
+To do that I use [WaitForCacheSync](https://github.com/kubernetes/client-go/blob/v0.21.1/tools/cache/shared_informer.go#L254), which wants a Go channel, why?

+### When to Stop Looping?

+* The informer needs to know when to stop watching, informing, and caching, for which it uses a Go channel.
+* The same channel can also be triggered when an operating system signal is received, like `SIGKILL` when this Kubernetes controller pod is terminated.
+* Over all, this channel represents when things should stop processing and clean up; prepare to exit.
+* I borrowed some code from [the Kubernetes example controller signal handler function](https://github.com/kubernetes/sample-controller/blob/master/pkg/signals/signal.go#L29) - I 90% understand what this code is doing, I have not done much with channels in Go.

+### Running Code On Kubernetes Pod Events

+* I want to register the Go functions to be called when Pods are added, updated, or deleted.
+For this I use `AddEventHandler` via the informer object.
+* This registration involves a [ResourceEventHandler type](https://pkg.go.dev/k8s.io/client-go@v0.21.1/tools/cache#ResourceEventHandler) which states in its documentation:
+	* "The handlers MUST NOT modify the objects received; this concerns not only the top level of structure but all the data structures reachable from it."
+* Therefore, the handler functions will **only** determine whether a Pod has the "trigger annotation" which indicates that Pod would like this controller to add a `timestamp` annotation to it.
+Where does the work of adding that annotation happen?

+### Actually Annotating Pods

+* Pods that should have a new annotation, will be added to a worker queue, provided by [this Kubernetes client-go rate-limiting work queue package](https://pkg.go.dev/k8s.io/client-go/util/workqueue#RateLimitingInterface).
+	* This queue will use the same Go channel to determine when to stop the Go routines that process the queue.
+* What gets added to the queue exactly?
+The Pod key, consisting of `namespace/name`.
+This is obtained using the [cache.DeletionHandlingMetaNamespaceKeyFunc](https://github.com/kubernetes/client-go/blob/v0.21.1/tools/cache/controller.go#L294) function which takes the Pod deletion state into account before returning the key.
+Can I just say ... `DeletionHandlingMetaNamespaceKeyFunc` is quite a name for a function!
+* The queue has a [Get method](https://github.com/kubernetes/client-go/blob/v0.21.1/util/workqueue/queue.go#L147) that blocks until there is an item on the queue.
+This function returns a second boolean argument to indicate when the queue wants to shutdown, determined by the Go channel.

+### Conclusion

+The above is a lot of explanation, linking to Go documentation for packages that can feel very complex.
+In the interest of time, I haven't continued to refactor my code, but I hope it is understandable with the aide of this background and my understanding of the Go packages for controllers.